kokoscript/xkoko/README.md

 ![artwork of my fursona entering through a window on a twm setup](https://raw.githubusercontent.com/kokoscript/xkoko/main/koko-twm.png)

-The "outside the window" effect isn't implemented since I couldn't find any documentation on doing that, but if you'd like to contribute it feel free to open a PR~
+The "outside the window" effect is implemented, but will not use your WM's borders; the twm window from the art is used instead.